Baroque garden: The Jardin à la française

-The most famous Baroque gardens were the Gardens of Versailles created by Le Notre between 1662 and 1666.
-It was built around the original small square park of ninety-three hectares before the chateau started for Louis XIII by Jacques Boyceau in 1638.
-In 1662 following the model of Vaux-le-Vicomte, Le Notre made the park ten times larger, centered on a grand canal which reached to the horizon.
+The most famous Baroque gardens were the Gardens of Versailles created by Le Nôtre between 1662 and 1666.
+It was built around the original small square park of ninety-three hectares before the château started for Louis XIII by Jacques Boyceau in 1638.
+In 1662 following the model of Vaux-le-Vicomte, Le Nôtre made the park ten times larger, centered on a grand canal which reached to the horizon.
 The new park was divided into an elaborate grid of flowerbeds, paths, and alleys, decorated with fountains and sculptures.
 A third enlargement expanded the park by another six thousand five hundred hectares, including forests for hunting and several nearby villages, surrounded by a wall forty-three kilometres long with twenty-two gates.

 The centrepiece of the garden was the Fountain of Apollo, the symbol of Louis XIV, the sun king himself, surrounded by a network of paths, basins, colonnades, theaters, and monuments.
 The King himself designed the route that visitors should follow, with twenty-five different mythological scenes, stations, and panoramas.
 The garden became an outdoor theatre for pageants, promenades, theatre performances, and fireworks shows.
 Its greatest deficiency was insufficient water for all of the fountains; only a few fountains could work at the same time; they were turned on only when the King was approaching them.

-Between 1676 and 1686, Louis XIV built a smaller version of the Versailles gardens at the Chateau of Marly, located in a more tranquil valley, where he could escape from the crowds of Versailles.
-After his death in 1715, portions of the Gardens of Versailles were gradually modified to the new style of an English landscape garden, with trees untrimmed and planted in more natural groves, winding paths, and replicas of Greek temples and even a picturesque model village for the amusement of Marie-Antoinette.
+Between 1676 and 1686, Louis XIV built a smaller version of the Versailles gardens at the Château de Marly, located in a more tranquil valley, where he could escape from the crowds of Versailles.
+After his death in 1715, portions of the Gardens of Versailles were gradually modified to the new style of an English landscape garden, with trees untrimmed and planted in more natural groves, winding paths, and replicas of Greek temples and even a picturesque model village for the amusement of Marie Antoinette.
 The gardens of Versailles had many royal visitors, including Peter the Great of Russia, and many of its features were imitated in other European palace gardens.